dd9jn/rfc4880bis/crypto-refresh.md

 IANA is requested to update the "Compression Algorithms" registry with the contents of {{compression-algorithms-registry}}.

 IANA is requested to update the "Hash Algorithms" registry with the contents of {{hash-algorithms-registry}}.

+IANA is requested to update the "Signature Subpacket Types" registry with the contents of {{signature-subpacket-types-registry}}.

 ## Registries to be Removed {#removed-registries}